neuro-inc/neuro-cli/CLI.md

 ### neuro admin add-cluster

-Create a new cluster and start its provisioning.
+Create a new cluster.<br/><br/>Creates cluster entry on admin side and then start its provisioning using<br/>provided config.

 **Usage:**